Academy Arc ~ This Is the Main Game! ~

 Each time, Koleha would sneer at Harks.

-The prince would make a vexed 'grr' face each time, but for some reason his affection did not drop.
+The prince would make a vexed 'grr' face whenever she did, but for some reason his affection never dropped.

-Koleha assumed it was because the game had not begun yet.
+Koleha assumed it was because the game had not yet begun.

 … In that case, she would laugh as much as she pleased and use him for stress relief, growing increasingly unrestrained.

-Lately, Koleha had been losing more often at board games and getting teased back a little, but in the end, she still always won.
+Lately, Koleha had been losing more often at board games and getting teased back a bit, but in the end, she still always won.
 One might say she played until she did.

 "Oh-ho-ho-ho-ho!!
 I am the marquis's daughter, Koleha Nyarlathotep, desu wa———!!!"